-When committee members are satisfied that the student's proposal merits approval, they sign the GO-23, Doctoral Request for Advancement to Candidacy form which is found on the Research and Graduate Studies website, and the student can proceed with the dissertation research, pending Human Subjects Research Review Committee Approval as necessary.
+When committee members are satisfied that the student's proposal merits approval, they sign the GO 23.
+Doctoral Request for Advancement to Candidacy form which is found on the Graduate School forms page, and the student can proceed with the dissertation research, pending Human Subjects Research Review Committee Approval as necessary.